 Spoofers are smart enough to sometimes get hold of your personal family information.
 They use the information to get hold of a promising amount by showing “family urgency”.
 For instance, an email sent in the name of a close relative where the content revolves around showing urgency in the form of health or financial crunch.

 Tips to Overcome Spam Emails

-- Unsubscribe unnecessary newsletters: Unwanted newsletters just fills in your inbox.
-Rather than deleting it one by one every time it appears just open the newsletter and scroll to find out unsubscribe button.
+- Unsubscribe unnecessary newsletters: Unwanted newsletters just fill in your inbox.
+Rather than deleting it one by one every time it appears, just open the newsletter and scroll to find out unsubscribe button.
 For Gmail users, you will get to see the unsubscribe text in the body text.

-- Alternate email address: Separate your personal and professional email account.
-In a public forum never disclose your professional account as you must deal with the messy inbox.
-For advertisement, offers, trendy deals create a separate email account.
+- Alternate email address: Separate your personal and professional email accounts.
+In a public forum, never disclose your professional account, as you must deal with the messy inbox.
+For advertisements, offers, and trendy deals, create a separate email account.

 With the growing trend of ‘Email Marketing’, spoof emails are also inclining at the same pace.
 Many innocent email receivers have become the victim of several fraudulent acts.
 We inform our users to fully utilize the above-mentioned tips and tricks to get hold of spam emails.